 Western Horse Show Terminology – The Basics

-It has come to my attention that this website has a decidedly English discipline slant, largely because I’ve always ridden English and I try to stick with what I know.
+It has come to our attention that this website has a decidedly English discipline slant, largely because we’ve always ridden English & we try to stick with what we know.

 Universal Western Lingo